alisey/pcg32/README.md

 # PCG-32: A Seedable 32-bit PRNG

-This is JavaScript port of the PCG Random Number Generator, [Minimal C Edition](https://github.com/imneme/pcg-c-basic).
+This is a WebAssembly port of the PCG Random Number Generator, [Minimal C Edition](https://github.com/imneme/pcg-c-basic).

 It's slightly slower than `Math.random()` in V8, and provides only 32 bits of randomness instead of 52.